Kiuh/KiuhTools/README.md

 # KiuhTools
-Package that adds some useful classes, enums, functions and e.t.c
+Package that adds some useful classes, enums, functions, attributes and e.t.c

 ## Setup